bmtask/kadira-server/kadira-engine/ALERTS.md

 This document contains the specification for alerts.
 Alerts will be saved into the `alerts` collection.
 Alerts can be modified and deleted.

-Alerts can limited by the count based on the plan.

 Sample alert document:

 ~~~js